rezaEbrahimi94/coding-challenge/cover-letter.md

   * how you ensured the quality of your code (eg testing)

 *How to submit*
-  * Fork this repository
+  * Unzip the challenge, it will already have a .git folder
-  * In your new, forked repository create a new branch
+  * Create a new
-  * Open a Pull Request in your own repository only
+  * Commit your work (bonus point for clear commits)
-  * Let us know it's all done
+  * Zip your folder and send it back to us

 I will keep an eye out for your submission and will come back to you with feedback and next steps after we review it with the team.